websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 If you want to use Tomcat to manage the mail session, follow these steps:

-1. Open `$CATALINA_BASE/conf/Catalina/localhost/ROOT.xml` and the your mail session as a `Resource` in the web application `Context`.
+1. Open `$CATALINA_BASE/conf/Catalina/localhost/ROOT.xml` and define your mail session as a `Resource` in the web application `Context`.
 Replace the example mail session values with your own.

     ```xml
     <Context...>